 - Commit to the time required to fulfill your Council duties.

-- Complete the Nomination Form and submit it to the College by the deadline.
+- Complete the Nomination Form

 If you aren’t able to commit to running for Council, you can always encourage a colleague to run or vote for a candidate in your district.